Updated: January 31, 2025

 — Aleh Haidash, Odoo Team Lead Developer, *instinctools

-SAP has backward compatibility – the feature allows you to avoid code or data migration every time a new version is deployed.
+SAP has backward compatibility – the feature allows you to avoid code or data migration with version upgrades.
 On the scale of companies such as BMW, which operate terabytes of information daily, this approach not only saves tons of energy, it makes it possible to migrate in time without a tremendous impact on the processes’ speed.

-Consider that each ERP has its data structure, so in any case, you need to make a correct mapping of your data to the data model used in Odoo or SAP.
+Consider that each ERP has its data structure, so in any case, you need to make a correct mapping of your data to the data model used in Odoo and SAP.

 Odoo is an open-source ERP with a huge community, and that’s a significant head start.